maravandermeulen/heritability-social-brain/README.md

 ## Citing this work

-Content in this publication package is shared under the `license-type` license.
+Content in this publication package is shared under the `CC BY` license.
 When referring to this work, or when creating derivatives from it, please cite it as:

 > `publication-package-citation`